GETAWAYS AND RESORTS · FROM ESTRIE

-From the Eastern Townships: Sherbrooke to Quebec City for a weekend of coffee and heritage
+From Estrie: Sherbrooke to Québec for a weekend of coffee and heritage

 October 2024 · 7 min read · Carrera Café · Season: autumn, spring, summer

-The Eastern Townships is a region of patience.
-It's a place that knows everything comes in its own time: the wheat, the grapes, the color of the maples in October.
-People who live in Sherbrooke often have that same calm, that way of taking their time without apologizing for it.
-When they decide to go to Quebec City, it's rarely an emergency.
-It's a desire they let ripen.
+Estrie is a region of patience.
+One that knows everything comes in its time: wheat, grapes, the color of maples in October.
+People living in Sherbrooke often have the same calm, that way of taking time without apologizing for it.
+When they decide to leave for Québec, it's rarely an emergency.
+It's a desire they let mature.

-The drive between Sherbrooke and Quebec City is about two hours and forty minutes.
-It's the right length for a weekend: not too far to make every hour count, not too short to truly disconnect.
-Here's the itinerary we recommend.
+The route between Sherbrooke and Québec takes about two hours and forty minutes.
+It's the right length for a weekend: not too far to make every hour count, not too short to really unwind.
+Here is the recommended itinerary.

 Highway 20 is efficient.
-Route 112, however, is beautiful.
+Route 112, on the other hand, is beautiful.
 It passes through Thetford Mines, Sainte-Justine, Saint-Georges.
-It winds up and down hills, through villages where time seems to have found its just rhythm.
-It's not the shortest path.
-It's the best one.
+It goes up and down hills, crosses villages where time seems to have found its perfect rhythm.
+It's not the shortest route.
+It's the best.

-If you have time, stop in Sainte-Hénédine for a photo.
-The panoramic view of the valley is one of the most surprising in Quebec, and almost no one talks about it.
-Then the road gently descends towards Quebec City.
-The city appears from afar, with Château Frontenac in sight first.
+If you have time, stop at Sainte-Hénédine for a photo.
+The panorama of the valley is one of the most surprising in Québec, and almost no one talks about it.
+Then the road gently descends toward Québec.
+The city appears from afar, with the Château Frontenac first.

-Arrive in the late afternoon on Friday if possible.
-Drop off your bags at the hotel, change your shoes, and head straight to Petit Champlain before the shops close.
+Arrive late Friday afternoon if possible.
+Drop off your luggage at the hotel, change shoes, and head straight to Petit Champlain before the shops close.
 The neighborhood has a special magic in the evening light.
 The streets are less busy than at noon.
-The facades, gilded by the low sun, are worth the trip alone.
+The sunlit golden facades alone are worth the trip.

 First stop: Carrera Café.
 An espresso or a glass of wine to mark the transition between the road and the weekend.
 It's the ritual.
-The border between the journey and the stay.
+The boundary between the journey and the stay.

-9 am: morning coffee at Carrera.
+9 AM: morning coffee at Carrera.
 Cappuccino or iced latte depending on the season.
 A pastry if you're hungry.
-Settle onto the terrace to watch the neighborhood's early hours.
+Sit on the terrace to watch the neighborhood's early hours.

-12:30 pm: lunch in the neighborhood.
-Several establishments around Petit Champlain offer lunch menus with local products.
-Charlevoix charcuterie, aged Quebec cheeses.
-Eat well, you'll be walking a lot.
+12:30 PM: lunch in the neighborhood.
+Several places around Petit Champlain offer lunch menus with local products.
+Charcuterie from Charlevoix, aged cheeses from Quebec.
+Eat well, you’ll be walking a lot.

-2 pm: Dufferin Terrace.
-Go up by funicular or the Breakneck Stairs.
-The view of the St. Lawrence from the terrace is one of the most beautiful urban views in Canada.
-On a clear day, you can see all the way to Île d'Orléans.
+2 PM: Terrasse Dufferin.
+Go up by funicular or the Casse-Cou stairs.
+The view of the Saint Lawrence from the terrace is one of the most beautiful urban views in Canada.
+On clear days, you can see all the way to Île d'Orléans.

-5 pm: aperitif on the terrace.
+5 PM: terrace aperitif.
 Return to Carrera Café for a drink before dinner.
-Weather permitting, the terrace in the late afternoon is the best spot in the city.
+If the weather allows, the late afternoon terrace is the best spot in town.

-9 am: departure espresso.
+9 AM: departure espresso.
 Sunday morning at Carrera is calmer and more intimate.
 Take your time.
-You'll be back on the road in the afternoon.
+You’ll hit the road again in the afternoon.

-10 am: the markets.
+10 AM: the markets.
 Depending on the season, the Old Port market offers regional products.
-Artisanal breads, jams, seasonal vegetables, local cheeses.
-It's easy to leave with your hands full.
+Artisan breads, jams, seasonal vegetables, local cheeses.
+It’s easy to leave with your hands full.

-12 pm: lunch in the lower town.
-The last meal before returning.
+12 PM: lunch in the lower town.
+The last meal before heading back.
 Have it here, in the neighborhood.
-The return journey will start later; it's better not to be rushed.
+The return trip will start later, so it’s better not to be rushed.

-2 pm: the road home.
-Take the 112 again if you still feel like a peaceful drive.
-Or take the highway if you have something planned for the evening.
-Either way, you'll come home with a weekend that means what the word is supposed to mean.
+2 PM: the return route.
+Take the 112 again if you still want a peaceful drive.
+Or take the highway if you have plans in the evening.
+Either way, you’ll come back with a weekend that feels like what the word was meant to mean.

 Practical information